sc0v0ne/LearnAI/ml/mlflow.md

     print(signature)
 ```

-We can see that our inputs were inferred to be of type double, while the output was inferred to be a Tensor of type int32.
+We can see that our inputs were inferred to be of type double while the output was inferred to be a Tensor of type int32.

 ### Specifying the Input Signature Manually

-If you need more control over the input signature, you can specify it manually.
-To do this, you need these two MLflow classes:
+If we need more control over the input signature, we can specify it manually.
+To do this, we need these two MLflow classes:

 - ColSpec: a class that specifies the data type and name of a column in a dataset.
 An alternative to ColSpec is TensorSpec, which is used to represent Tensor datasets.